-Record keeping and Confidentiality
+Record keeping and Confidentiality.

-The Club will record all incidents and concerns using the Safeguarding Concern Reporting Form (see Appendix) or recording the information directly to the online reporting platform 'My Concern'.
+The Club will record all incidents and concerns directly to the online reporting platform 'My Concern'.
+In the event of an untrained member of staff wishing to report a concern, the Safeguarding Reporting Form is to be used.
 All such reports will be taken seriously, carefully recorded, acted upon where appropriate and confidentially retained.
 The Head of Safeguarding will regularly review reported concerns in order to identify patterns of behaviour that may give rise to concern.
 All information collected and stored, whether verbal or written, will be treated with the utmost sensitivity and handled in accordance with General Data Protection Regulations notwithstanding the Club's obligations to information share with statutory partners and football authorities.